Skip to main content

 A note on microplastic shedding

 Synthetic fabrics shed plastic microfibres during every wash.
-The 2016 Napper-Thompson study found a single 6 kg synthetic-fabric wash released about 700,000 microfibres into wastewater Napper 2016.
+The 2016 Napper-Thompson study found a single 6 kg synthetic-fabric wash released approximately 700,000 microfibres into wastewater Napper 2016.
 This is a meaningful environmental cost, especially at scale.
 Mitigations: use a Cora Ball or Guppyfriend bag; wash full loads on cold; less-frequent washes.
 Merino doesn’t shed plastic; it does shed wool fibres which biodegrade.

 Blends — the practical middle